martijnplaat/martijnplaat.github.io/_posts/2015-07-13-rule-of-the-least-power.md

 The first threat is hidden in Atwood's Law;

 ```
-any application that can be written in Javascript, will eventually be written in Javascript.
+"Any application that can be written in Javascript, will eventually be written in Javascript"
 ```

 Should we Javascript all things?